devwag/databricks-cosmosgraph/README.md

 # databricks-cosmosgraph

+## Scala notebook to convert csv dataset to graph and upload to cosmos db

 This scala  notebook has dependency on following jars For interacting with cosmos graph db : azure_cosmosdb_spark_2_4_0_2_11_1_3_4_uber.jar For graphframes : graphframes_0_7_0_spark2_4_s_2_11.jar